-Alexa, Amazon's artificial intelligence-powered, voice-activated digital assistant gives you control over your business via a series of appealing speakers, such as the Echo and its variations (the Dot, Echo Plus, Echo Spot, Echo Show and Echo Look).
+Alexa, Amazon';s artificial intelligence-powered, voice-activated digital assistant gives you control over your business via a series of appealing speakers, such as the Echo and its variations (the Dot, Echo Spot, Echo Show and Echo Look).
 But you don't need to buy an Echo or even an Amazon product to use Alexa – that's because some 68 percent of smart speakers sold in the U.S. in 2017 are Alexa-compatible.
+Plus, this year Acer, Asus and HP have all revealed plans to build Alexa into their Windows 10 laptops, offering direct competition to Microsoft's own AI, Cortana.

 Amazon encourages developers to use its Alexa Skills Kit (ASK), an assortment of APIs, tools, documentation, and code, to broaden and customize Alexa's voice and graphical capabilities.
 You can add Alexa skills to your smart speaker, view available skills and enable or disable them using your Alexa app or a web browser.
 Below are 10 handy skills that can help you run your business more productively.